 Gabapentin is not listed as a controlled drug, considered a non-addictive medication, and touted by the Centers for Disease Control and Prevention as a substitute for opiates for chronic pain.
 Gabapentin does not have the risk of an overdose but can increase the euphoria caused by opioids and reduce drug withdrawals.
 Furthermore, gabapentin can bypass the blocking effects of addiction treatment medications, and unfortunately does not show up in urine drug tests.

 Gabapentin is widely prescribed by the primary care provider, nurse practitioner, neurologist, internist and the orthopedic surgeon for a range of medical disorders.
-The drug has many uses besides its antiseizure properties. while gabapentin has a relatively safe profile, the pharmacist should monitor the patient's medication list to ensure that there are no potential drug interactions.
+The drug has many uses besides its antiseizure properties. while gabapentin has a relatively safe profile, the pharmacist should assist the team and monitor the patient's medication list to ensure that there are no potential drug interactions.

 |||Lumsden DE,Crowe B,Basu A,Amin S,Devlin A,DeAlwis Y,Kumar R,Lodh R,Lundy CT,Mordekar SR,Smith M,Cadwgan J, Pharmacological management of abnormal tone and movement in cerebral palsy.
 Archives of disease in childhood.
 2019 Apr 4; [PubMed PMID: 30948360]|